seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

   Instruction* pinst = &*i; // Grab pointer to instruction reference const Instruction& inst = *j;

-However, the iterators you'll be working with in the LLVM framework are special: they will automatically convert to a ptr-to-instance type whenever they need to.
+However, the iterators you'll be working with in the LLVM37 framework are special: they will automatically convert to a ptr-to-instance type whenever they need to.
 Instead of derferencing the iterator and then taking the address of the result, you can simply assign the iterator to the proper pointer type and you get the